 There is evidence that good software architectures and high performing teams go together.
-Do good architecture lead to good teams or do good teams create good architectures?
-Not sure which is the cause and which is the effect.
+Do good architecture create good teams or do good teams create good architectures?
+I am not sure which is the cause and which is the effect.
 It did get me thinking.
 What would I write down for architecture guidance?
 Below is my list.
-Expect future posts on . . .
+Expect future posts . . .

 A WIP free guide

 Call me a cynic I have never seen Work In Progress (WIP) limits taken seriously at big companies.
 So here are 9 ways of increasing productivity that do not reference WIP.
 TLDR; Create clarity and focus by eliminating everything that is a distraction to front line individual contributors.

 - Apply a surge of . . .

 Start doing checklists!
 Stop doing failure mode analysis.
 Failure mode analysis does not work.

 - Checklists have a long history in fields like aviation and medicine.

 My new book tells the story of migrating a 450 million user website to Azure, and . . .

 When big companies acquire small companies the founders should stay and become part of the team.
 Here are 4 tips to keep Founders after their options vest.